MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/1-drive-value-operate-my-service.md

 First, pinpoint whether this is an adoption or technical problem.
 Begin by investigating the items below, in order, to determine where the problem is.

-1. Validate quality by performing a [Quality of Experience Review](#quality-of-experience-review-guide).
+1. Validate quality by performing a Quality of Experience Review (see [Improve and monitor call quality for Teams](monitor-call-quality-qos.md) for more detail).

 2. Work with the helpdesk team to check that there are no trending technical issues preventing users from accessing or using the service.
 If issue trends